helq/doryta-experiments/performance_estimation/README.md

     `<doryta-root>/data/models/mnist/snn-models/`.
 This file is readable by Doryta as a model.

-    Additionally, activating one of the `if` statements will save the MNIST dataset a set of spikes that can be read by Doryta.
-They will stored in the folder called `<doryta-root>/data/models/mnist/spikes/spikified-mnist/`.
+    Additionally, if the switch `saving_model` is turned on, the MNIST dataset will be saved as a set of spikes that can be read by Doryta.
+They will stored in a subfolder called `<doryta-root>/data/models/mnist/spikes/spikified-mnist/`.

 2. Run the SNN model in Doryta and tell Doryta to store the stats: